HIPAA Breach Notification Rule

 When a breach happens, the organization's response is documented and potentially reviewed by HHS.
 The documentation includes how the breach was discovered, how it was investigated, what data was affected, how many people were affected, how many notifications were sent, and when notifications were completed.
 This audit trail is critical because it's evidence of reasonable response.

 IT's role in documentation includes preserving evidence of unauthorized access, maintaining logs showing what data was accessed and when, preserving communications about the breach response, and documenting any forensic investigation.
 This isn't normal log retention.
 This is legal evidence that might be subpoenaed or reviewed by regulators.
-Log files might need to be preserved in a forensically sound way, meaning they can't be modified or altered in any way that would compromise their evidentiary value.
+Log files need to be preserved in a forensically sound way, meaning they can't be modified or altered in any way that would compromise their evidentiary value.

 The Investigation: Understanding Your Data and Your Exposure

 The investigation phase is where most of the 60 days gets consumed.
-The organization needs to determine the scope of the breach before notifying people.
+The organization must determine the scope of the breach before notifying people.
 If a database was breached, which records were accessed?
 If an employee's laptop was stolen, what data was on that laptop?
 If an email account was compromised, which emails were accessed?
 If a backup file was stolen, what date range of data did it contain?

 The scope determination affects notification requirements.
 If you determine 500 people were affected, media notification is required.
 If you determine 2,000 people were affected, the financial impact of notification is substantially higher.
 The investigation must be thorough and documented so auditors can see you made reasonable efforts to understand the scope.
+According to the Ponemon Institute's 2023 data, the average time to identify a healthcare breach is 231 days — meaning organizations that discover breaches faster through active monitoring are in a significantly better position to meet the 60-day notification deadline.

 Closing